Nicholas I, Emperor of All Russia

 Nicholas I, Emperor of All Russia; Credit – Wikipedia

-Military governor Mikhail Miloradovich persuaded the hesitant Nicholas to pledge allegiance to Constantine, who then lived in Warsaw as the viceroy of Poland.
+Military governor Mikhail Miloradovich persuaded the hesitant Nicholas to pledge allegiance to Constantine, who then lived in Warsaw as the Viceroy of Poland.
 The State Council agreed with Miloradovich and all the troops stationed in Saint Petersburg recognized Constantine as their Emperor.
-Still in Poland, Constantine repeated his rejection of the throne and blessed Nicholas as the Emperor.
+Constantine repeated his rejection of the throne and blessed Nicholas as the Emperor.
 However, Constantine refused to come to Saint Petersburg, leaving the dangerous task of resolving the crisis to Nicholas.

 Nicholas at Senate Square during the Decembrist Revolt; Credit – Wikipedia